-The Division of Pediatric Critical Care Medicine in the Department of Pediatrics at IU School of Medicine, led by Mara Nitu, MD, is an integral part of Indiana’s only quaternary care pediatric hospital, Riley Hospital for Children at Indiana University Health.
+The Division of Pediatric Critical Care Medicine in the Department of Pediatrics at IU School of Medicine is an integral part of Indiana’s only quaternary care pediatric hospital, Riley Hospital for Children at Indiana University Health.
 The highly trained sub-specialists intensivists in this pediatrics specialty team are prepared to intervene at the most critical moment of a family’s life journey, when their child’s life hangs in the balance.
 Patients from across the state of Indiana are transported here for interventions, procedures and treatment that other hospitals are not equipped to perform.
 The Children’s Hospital Association names Riley Hospital as having one of the highest acuity patient mixes in the United States.

 State of the Art Facilities

 Riley’s Pediatric Intensive Care Unit (PICU) boasts a state-of-the-art 36-bed unit which provides care to critically ill infants, children and adolescents.
 This is a high-acuity, high-occupancy clinical program.
 All pediatric medical subspecialties are represented, and services provided include extracorporeal membrane oxygenation (ECMO), dialysis, high-frequency oscillatory ventilation (HFOV), and iNO administration.
 An active and high-volume pediatric surgical sub-specialty presence is here, including pediatric general surgery, trauma, cardiovascular surgery, solid organ transplantation (including cardiac, liver, renal and multi-visceral), ENT neurosurgery, and orthopedics.
 In addition, the PICU physicians manage a busy procedural sedation program and serve as medical command for a large state-wide transport team.